FreshX-GmbH/wallyd/README.md

 * control peripherie of the wally device (i.e. touch panel, inputs, rfid, gpio, sensors)
 * display generic data locally acquired by the device
 * render remote data (such as webpages) to the display
-* render remote data from a wallaby middleware
+* render remote data from a middleware to the display

 # Features